 Graduate research is quite distinct from taught programmes as it offers students the opportunity to work with a high degree of autonomy.
 Each student pursues a unique project over several years, working closely with senior researchers, and often technical staff.
-This offers students invaluable developmental opportunities and is a great strength of graduate research.
+This offers students invaluable developmental opportunities and it is a great strength of graduate research.
 The nature of this independent research presents a challenge to the University in terms of providing the best support, and developing suitable policies and regulations appropriate across all disciplines.

-This Graduate Research Guide is intended for research students and all of those who support them academically and administratively in DCU.
-While student researchers will consult the guide most, the information is useful to supervisors, research convenors, postgraduate co-ordinators, heads of school, research administrators in faculties, research centres, and Registry, support staff in the Library, Student Support and Development, the International Office and the Finance Office.
 For most students, the need for specific knowledge about the DCU environment, regulations, processes and forms arises as a once-off as they encounter a new need or requirement in progressing through their work.
-Understandably students only need (or want) to know some things at the point in time when they need to know them.
+Understandably, students only need (or want) to know some things at the point in time when they need to know them.
 Supervisors, and other colleagues, are more likely to have cause to check the guide to ensure their understanding is up to date, as policies change.
 For most, the guide is not cover-to-cover recommended reading at any stage, but parts of it will be invaluable at specific stages of candidature, at particular times of the year or when particular unexpected circumstances arise.

 The Graduate Research Guide is revised annually.
-Particular thanks are due to Graduate Studies staff who undertake the significant task of updating the guide each year and to Registry and RIS staff for their input.
+Particular thanks are due to Graduate Studies staff who undertake the significant task of updating the guide each year, and to Registry and RIS staff for their input.
 We hope the guide is a comprehensive resource, but if you need any further information or help, please contact my colleagues in the Graduate Studies Office.
-We are also interested in hearing feedback so please feel free to contact us - our details are given below.
+We are also interested in hearing feedback so please feel free to contact us - details are provided on the next page.

-Finally, please note that every effort has been made to ensure information is correct at the time of publication and, in as much as is possible, we have used live links to ensure readers can access current information.
+Finally, please note that every effort has been made to ensure the information provided is correct at the time of publication and, in as much as is possible, we have used live links to ensure readers can access current information.
 The guide is intended as an information resource - current DCU regulations, policies and procedures take precedence at all times and in all cases.